-There are currently two payments that embedded generators can receive to reflect this benefit they provide to the market.
+There are currently two payments that exist under the National Electricity Rules (NER) that embedded generators can receive to reflect this benefit they provide to the market.
 One is a network support payment directly from a Transmission Network Service Provider (TNSP) and the other is an avoided Transmission Use of System (TUoS) payment from the Distribution Network Service Provider (DNSP).

-The Proponent's Rule change request
+The proponent's rule change request

-On 4 November 2010, the MCE submitted a Rule change request to the Commission.
-This request seeks to ensure that embedded generators are not over compensated, and therefore consumers overcharged, for the service they provide.
-Specifically, the Rule change request seeks to amend clause 5.5(h) of the National Electricity Rules to limit the requirement for DNSPs to make avoided TUoS payments to embedded generators.
-The proposal seeks to ensure an avoided TUoS payment only occurs where the embedded generator does not receive a network support payment from a TNSP.
+On 4 November 2010, the MCE submitted a rule change request to the Commission.
+This request sought to ensure that embedded generators are not over compensated, and therefore consumers overcharged, for the service they provide.
+Specifically, the rule change request sought to amend clause 5.5(h) of the NER to limit the requirement for DNSPs to make avoided TUoS payments to embedded generators.
+The proposal sought to ensure an avoided TUoS payment only occurs where the embedded generator does not receive a network support payment from a TNSP.

-The Commission's draft Rule determination
+The Commission's final rule determination

-The Commission has determined to make a proposed more preferable Rule.
-This draft Rule incorporates the principle from the proposed Rule that there should be an efficient level of compensation for embedded generators for the benefits they provide in terms of reduced need to augment the transmission network.
+The rule as made is the same as the draft rule contained in the draft determination and commences on 22 December 2011.
+The rule as made incorporates the principle from the proposed rule that there should be an efficient level of compensation for embedded generators for the benefits they provide in terms of reduced need to augment the transmission network.

-However, the draft Rule recognises that avoided TUoS payments and network support payments may compensate for different services.
+However, the rule as made recognises that avoided TUoS payments and network support payments may compensate for different services.
 Accordingly, in some instances, it may be appropriate for an embedded generator to receive both payments.
+It should be noted that the ability to receive both payments is not an endorsement of two payments being made for the same service.
+It is recognition that both payments can, in certain circumstances, be justified due to the provision of separable services.